marivielle/marivielle/README.md

 Hi!
 I’m Mariana.
-I'm currently at UCL studying AI for Biomedicine and Healthcare.
-Currently interested in reinforcement learning.
+I studied AI for Biomedicine and Healthcare at UCL.
+Currently interested in Cheminformatics and its use in AI Drug Discovery.

 <!---